tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 ### flag files to be checked with `// @flow`

-`@flow` annotation can be placed anywhere in JS file - it just instructs Flow to check current file.
+according to Flow documentation `@flow` annotation can be placed anywhere in JS file - it just instructs Flow to check current file.

+but in my case only the files with `@flow` annotation at *the very beginning of the file* are checked by Flow.

 it's possible to use `@flow weak` for weak mode
 (see <https://github.com/facebook/flow/issues/3316>) -